-- Conservative periodontal procedures are a benefit only once every 24 months for each quadrant. - Complex periodontal procedures are a benefit only once every three years for each quadrant of the mouth. - Periodontal maintenance benefits are available up to four times per benefit year.
-Each regular dental cleaning (prophylaxis) reduces the number of periodontal maintenance treatments that are covered.
+- Non-surgical periodontal procedures are a benefit only once every 24 months for each quadrant. - Complex surgical periodontal procedures are a benefit only once every three years for each quadrant of the mouth. - Periodontal maintenance benefits are available up to four times per benefit year.
+Each periodontal maintenance treatment reduces the number of regular dental cleanings (prophylaxis) that are covered.